gridiron-zone/huddle/x/subspaces/spec/01-overview.md

 # `x/subspaces`

 ## Abstract
-This document specifies the subspaces module of Desmos.
+This document specifies the subspaces module of Huddle.

 This module allows users to create and manage the representation of different social networks inside which contents will be created.